Contributing to insta-dl¶

 backends/

-hiker.py # HikerAPI adapter (httpx + AsyncClient)
+hiker.py # HikerAPI adapter (uses cdn.stream_to_file)

 _hiker_map.py # raw dict → DTO mappers

-aiograpi_backend.py # aiograpi adapter (stub; in progress)
+aiograpi_backend.py # aiograpi adapter (uses cdn.stream_to_file)

 tests/